MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/project-management/understand-project-status.md

 Status summary fields
 ---------------------

-The **Overall project status** field is an editable field that shows the overall status of the project.
+- The **Overall project status** field is an editable field that shows the overall status of the project.
 It uses color-coding, such as green, yellow, and red, to indicate increasing risk.
-The **Comments** field lets the project manager enter specific comments about the status.
-The **Status updated on** field is not editable and the value is a timestamp that indicates when the status was last updated.
+- The **Comments** field lets the project manager enter specific comments about the status.
+- The **Status updated on** field is not editable and the value is a timestamp that indicates when the status was last updated.

-The **Schedule performance** and **Cost performance** fields are set from the tracking date.
-When the schedule and cost variance for the root node in the **Effort tracking** view are positive, you can set these fields to **Ahead**.
-When the schedule and cost variance for the root node are negative, you can set them to **Behind**.
+- The **Schedule performance** and **Cost performance** fields are set from the tracking grid.
+When the schedule and cost variance for the root node in the **Effort tracking** view are positive, you can set these fields are updated to **Ahead**.
+When the schedule and cost variance for the root node are negative, these fields are set to **Behind**.